 And I love to eat and the food scene here is excellent, perhaps parallel to Aspen but with more options, because it’s bigger.
 And yet, Vail is not the one I typically recommend for a Colorado ski holiday.
 Why?
 There is no historic town here, as there is in Steamboat, Aspen and Telluride.
-Vail was built in the 1960’s and then developed and considerably built up, by Intrawest, which also developed Whistler so they have a similar feeling.
+Vail was built in the 1960’s and has seen enormous development since.

 That said, anyone would have a wonderful Colorado ski vacation here and I especially like it for a girls getaway.
 When I am skiing with other women, it’s where I go most often.
 They offer a free guided ski day for women, a few times a month.
 Check the website for details.